U.S. Army Stops Discharging Immigrant Recruits Seeking Citizenship

 The U.S. Army has halted the process of discharging immigrants who enlisted under a program designed to recruit people with critically needed skills.

-Reports emerged in July that the Pentagon had cancelled the enlistment contracts of dozens of these recruits.
+Reports emerged in July that the Pentagon had canceled the enlistment contracts of dozens of these recruits.

-"Effective immediately, you will suspend processing of all involuntary separation actions," says the memo from Acting Assistant Secretary of the Army for Manpower and Reserve Affairs Marshall Williams.
+"Effective immediately, you will suspend processing of all involuntary separation actions," says the memo from Marshall Williams, the acting assistant secretary of the Army for manpower and reserve affairs.

-The program is known as Military Accessions Vital to the National Interest, or MAVNI.
+The program is known as Military Accessions Vital to the National Interest.

-"This in no way reflects a change in the Army's compliance with DoD's MAVNI program," said Army spokesperson Lt.
-Col. Nina Hill.
+"This in no way reflects a change in the Army's compliance with DOD's MAVNI program," said Lt.
+Col. Nina Hill, an Army spokesperson.
 "We continue to abide by all requirements to include completing a thorough background investigation on all MAVNI applicants."

 As NPR's Vanessa Romo has reported: